I Bleached My Natural Hair Blonde — & I've Never Felt More Beautiful

 For Kendra Austin, a New York City-based writer, content creator, model, and the star of this week's episode of Refinery29's YouTube makeover series Hair Me Out, hot-girl summer equates to hot-girl hair, which for her means bright, vibrant, bleached-blonde curls.

-For her transformation, Austin books an appointment with colorist and co-founder of The Coily Collective, Jax Challenger, who encourages her clients with natural hair to try blonde.
+For her transformation, Austin books an appointment with colourist and co-founder of The Coily Collective, Jax Challenger, who encourages her clients with natural hair to try blonde.
 "People with coily or curly hair feel like there are limits on what they can do with their hair, but honestly, the sky's the limit," Challenger says, adding an important caveat: See a professional.
 "Do not go blonde at home," she warns.
-"I don't care what the box looks like on the wall at Rite-Aid; come into the salon and have it done."
+"I don't care what the box looks like on the wall; come into the salon and have it done."

 Advertisement